Zion Narrows Top Down Backpacking Guide

 TOP TO BOTTOM

-BOTTOM UP HIKE FROM THE TEMPLE OF SINAWAVA TO BIG SPRING
+BOTTOM-UP HIKE FROM THE TEMPLE OF SINAWAVA TO BIG SPRING

 You won’t need a permit to hike the Narrows upstream as far as Big Spring and back, a strenuous, 10-mile round trip, all-day adventure.
 This option allows you to see some of the most spectacular and narrowest parts of the canyon, but you’ll miss out on the incredible solitude an overnight experience in the canyon provides.
-This route is very crowded during shoulder and peak season.
+This route is very crowded during the shoulder and peak season.

 Maps & Guidebooks